-Role and anatomy of the lymph nodes
+Role and anatomy of lymph nodes

 Each group of lymph nodes corresponds to a specific region of the body and reflects abnormalities in that area.